Updated: Jun 30

 Amethyst is part of the Quartz family.
 It is the purple variety that has manganese and iron inclusions.
 It comes in different shades of purple from a pale lilac to a deep purple.
 It is usually semi-translucent.
 There are many varieties of amethyst – chevron amethyst, and prasolite which is the green variety of amethyst.

-Amethyst is found in Britain, Brazil, Uruguay, South Africa, Madagascar, India, USA and Maissau in Austria, Canada, Mexico, Russia, East Africa and Siberia.
+Amethyst is found in Britain, Brazil, Uruguay, South Africa, Madagascar, India, Argentina, USA and Maissau in Austria, Canada, Mexico, Russia, East Africa, Siberia and Austrailia.

 The stone is 7 on the Mohs Hardness scale.